seemaRai902/Links/README.md

 # Links
-This contains links to various self learning sites to upskill or enhance the skill.
+This contains links to various open source self learning sites to upskill or fill ur knowledge hunger.